flytbase/flytsim-docker/README.md

 ## What is FlytSim?

 FlytSim offers a 3D SITL(Software In The Loop) simulation environment for testing user apps without the drone hardware.
-It is a ROS-Gazebo based environment where the drone and its world are simulated, programmatically generating the state variables, while the control algorithms applied are same as onboard the drone.
+It is a ROS-Gazebo based environment(valid only for PX4-SITL) where the drone and its world are simulated, programmatically generating the state variables, while the control algorithms applied are same as onboard the drone.

 ## Getting Started